EU threatens France with legal action over Roma 'disgrace'

 "The role of the commission as guardian of (Europe's) treaties is made extremely difficult if we can no longer have confidence in the assurances given by two ministers in a formal meeting," Reding said.

-"This is not a minor offence in a situation of this importance," she said.
+"This is not a minor offence," she said.
 "After 11 years of experience in the commission, I even go further: this is a disgrace."

 The French government, which denies targeting Roma minorities specifically and insists its measures comply with EU laws, said it was astonished by Reding's criticism but that it would not be drawn into an argument.

 "We don't think that this kind of declaration will help improve the predicament of the Roma, who are at the heart of our concerns," said foreign ministry spokesman Bernard Valero.

 France has deported some 1,000 Roma migrants to Bulgaria and Romania since last month, and more than 8,000 Roma have been deported since the beginning of the year, after 9,875 were expelled in 2009.

 The EU parliament urged France to suspend the removal of Gypsies last week, and the UN High Commissioner for Human Rights warned Monday that the measures "exacerbate the stigmatisation of Roma."